Watt3r/TwitchTurtle/README.md

 * Open the `settings.py` from the script subfolder with your favorite editor, and change the values to what you feel is best.
 * Then, run `python main.py` while in the TwitchTurtle folder.

-#### How to use

-* After the first time running, you should just need to run `python main.py` while in the TwitchTurtle folder.
-* If you want to take the TurtleCoin out of your donation wallet and into a new one, (which is highly recomended) download [box-turtle from here](https://github.com/watt3r/box-turtle)

-### How to get your viewers to donate with TRTL.

-To inform your viewers about TurtleCoin and your new way of donating, you can copy and paste this Text into a nightbot repeating command, or into your description.

-TurtleCoin is a cryptocurrency that is fast, private, and easy to use!
-If you would like to Donate using TurtleCoin, go to github.com/turtlecoin/box-turtle Alternatively, if you already use TurtleCoin, you can donate to my address here: <YOUR TRTL ADDRESS>

-#### How to get TRTL into USD

-* To get TRTL into USD, you have to download [box-turtle](https://github.com/watt3r/box-turtle) and open it while TwitchTurtle is also running.
-Then use any exchange listed [here](turtleturtle.org)
-* Send your TRTL with the paymentID (IMPORTANT!) and they will be in the exchange account if you want to transfer them to other coins, or into USD

-### Help!

-If you need help, with any aspect of this project, make sure to [Join the Official TurtleCoin Discord Server!](http://chat.turtlecoin.lol)

 ### TL;DR